 \section{Analysis}

 In this section we analyze the ice absorption bands of \ce{^{13}CO_2} for the five protostars in our sample.
-We first adopt a phenomenological approach to determine the minimum number of components required to fit the ice features \citep{boogert1999iso,pontoppidan2003m,pontoppidan2008c2d} and then we follow the methods described in \citet{pontoppidan2008c2d} and decompose the bands using laboratory data.
+We first adopted a phenomenological approach to determine the minimum number of components required to fit the ice features \citep{boogert1999iso,pontoppidan2003m,pontoppidan2008c2d}.
+We then followed the methods described in \citet{pontoppidan2008c2d} and decomposed the bands using laboratory data.